Schools & Colleges

 - Innovative combined degree programs, including:

-- An accelerated, combined BS in Health Studies/Doctor of Physical Therapy that you can earn in six years
+- An accelerated, combined BS/Doctor of Physical Therapy program that you can earn in six years

-- A combined BS/Master of Public Health that requires only five years of study
+- Combined BS/Master of Public Health and BS/Master of Science in Human Physiology programs that require only five years of study

 - A Public Health minor, available to students in any of our professional schools and colleges